pranigopu/exploringChromeExtensions/__notes__/workingNotes/workingNotes (javaScript).md

 # WORKING NOTES (JavaScript)
 ## Loading DOM before script
 Consider an HTML document that includes a script that contains code requiring access to certain elements of the DOM, or event handlers associated with events of certain elements of the DOM.
-Also consider that these event handlers require accessing elements from the DOM.
+Also, consider that these event handlers need to access elements from the DOM.
 To ensure proper interpretation of the JavaScript code _(JavaScript is interpreted, not compiled, which is what makes it an effective web development scripting language)_, we must make sure the DOM gets loaded before the script, so that the interpretation happens without errors _(for example, if the DOM is not loaded before the script and the script requires access to some element in the DOM, a NULL value is returned instead of the required element)_.
 To do this, we can simply include the script after the required elements present in the HTML document's body element.

 ### REFERENCES:
 - https://stackoverflow.com/questions/26107125/cannot-read-property-addeventlistener-of-null